RavenCutie21/Voice-Changer-Settings/README.md

 for both types of cards you play a little minigame of testing where you want to get as low of a chunk size as you can without any audio issues happening

-# BUT ITS NOT USING MY GWAFFICS CARD >:(
+# Graphics Card, and Why it's not being used
-FOR You NVIDIA users first, CUDA core usage does not appear on Task Manager usage, if you have your GPU selected it is being used.
+FOR You NVIDIA users first, CUDA core usage does not appear on Task Manager usage, if you have your GPU selected it is being used, depending on your settings it'll be around 40% of your VRAM.

-For You AMD people the section before this explains how to make it use your gpu, reread it
+For AMD people the section before this explains how to make it use your gpu, reread it

-"BUT ITS USING 50% OF MY CPU!@#!
-AND ONLY 5% OF MY GPU!" that.... is litearlly how it works, if its not using your cpu at all the program wouldnt even be open.

-but it isnt supposed to be using half your cpu, which means you are running something too hard usually it is the EXTRA setting.
-So just....
-LOWER IT.
+Yes the program will still use your CPU, that's just how things work.
+The Extra Value is basically adding CPU usage for you.

+DO NOT USE EXTRA ABOVE 32768, IDEALLY JUST USE 16384

-As an owner of a 3070 and an 11700F, it uses AT MOST 9% cpu usage while talking. and 30% gpu usage
+As an owner of a 3070 and an 11700F, it uses AT MOST 9% cpu usage while talking. and 30% gpu usage from checking vram. with 64chunk 16384extra

-for intel arc, i have only seen one other person with it so i do not know if this is the case but i believe you just follow amd for this guide
+for intel arc, i have only seen one other person with it so i do not know if this is the case but i believe you just follow AMD

 # Audio
-Reasons why I am listing the settings where they are as is, as it is a good middle ground that should work for majority of users, I will explain how to do the Audio Section now which is at the bottom no images are needed here if you can understand text you should be fine as images wont really matter as you can't see everything anyways.

 What to pick

 Server Mode : this is the option I recommend everyone to pick, it is faster and doesnt try to get reprocessed again

-Client Mode : this mode is slower but can be your only hope if server mode just doesnt work for you
+Client Mode : this mode is slower but can be your only hope if server mode just doesnt work for you, or if you are using a DUAL computer setup.

-Sample Rate: Pick the sample rate of your audio devices in your windows sounds settings, to get there on windows 10 you right click the speakers icon in your task bar and hit sounds, on windows 11 you have to hit sound settings, then scroll to the bottom and hit advanced sound settings which would finally open the same window, overly complicated for no reason Microcuck.
+Sample Rate: Pick the sample rate of your audio devices in your windows sounds settings, to get there on windows 10 you right click the speakers icon in your task bar and hit sounds, on windows 11 you have to hit sound settings, then scroll to the bottom and hit advanced sound settings which would finally open the same window, they made it overly complicated for no reason.
 44100 or 48000 are what you want to be using just make both of them match, on your recording and playback device.

+Just an extra side note: some people have really good audio equipment and use over 48000 sample rate, you will not be able to use chunk sizes as low as others on 48000, that is because your audio data is exponentially larger based on your sample rate.

 ----------------------------------------------
 You will need to have a Virtual Audio Cable of some sort in a moment.